CJT1217

 2. Rest!
 Especially if you work out!

 3. Read your labels and keep it simple.
 I avoid anything with waaay too many ingredients.
-More natural ingredients, THE BETTER.
+More natural the ingredients, THE BETTER.

 4. Arm yourself with knowledge on how the body's metabolism works.
 Know what it uses and prefers for fuel and what it does with the excess.